 Merging is one of the biggest hazards in work zones.
 Traffic often funnels from many lanes to one or two, creating a "choke point" where tempers flare.
 Drivers often continue to pass, creating jams and increasing accident risks.
-Anticipate this behavior, and drive courteously yourself.
+Truckers should anticipate this behavior, and drive courteously themselves.